bls-msto/webmethods-helm-collection/charts/incubator/universal-messaging/README.md

 # Universal Messaging
-This chart deploys one or several [Universal Messaging](https://www.softwareag.com/corporate/products/az/universal_messaging/default.html) instances on a Kubernetes cluster using Helm package manager.
+This chart deploys one or several [Universal Messaging](https://www.softwareag.com/corporate/products/az/universal_messaging/default.html) instances on a Kubernetes cluster using the Helm package manager.

 ## Prerequisites
 - Provision a Kubernetes cluster version x.x (TBD)